bertrandjackermann/oxac_oxarticledemo/README.md

 #Description

 Sample Module for training purposes.
-Extends the shop\'s oxArticle model.
+Extends the shop's oxArticle model.

 #Use